By Raymond C. Wilson

 He set up money standards to encourage commerce and urged better farming methods.

-Power of the Purse: The Origin of Money – Library of Rickandria
+Power of the Purse: The Origin of Money – Library of Rick and RIA (RARE Information Access)

 In his personal life, Charlemagne had three wives: